aminnie/amidifx/README.md

   * Deeper integraton into Deebach: Complete rotary on/off, drawbar integration, etc.
   * More testing and usability inprovements
 ** AMIDIFX was developed in JavaFX.
 It is portable to numerous operating systems and devices, including IOS, Andriod, Linux, etc!
-** AMIDIFx cn run on a dedicated controller (such as the Seeed above), or you laptop/tabled.
+** The AMIDIFx keyboard controller can run on sinngle board computer  (such as the Seeed above), or you laptop/tablet.
 The exteral ARM controller us accessed over USB, and it is possible to connect this controller to a host via a second USB port if no GPIO is availavble.
+A basic Windows 10 host (PC/Laptop/Tablet) with 4GB of RAM and a touch screen will do for the current build.

 -- More to follow  ---